SCSEP Employment Specialist (may be remote work)

-- Recruit potential employers and host agencies through written promotion and personal contacts with workforce development agencies, business owners, managers and community agencies within an assigned geographic area.
+- Recruit potential SCSEP participants through advertising, promotion and personal contacts with individuals, organizations and agencies within assigned geographic area.

-- Assist with participant enrollment activities to include: intake, eligibility determination, assessment, counseling, documentation, collection of required paperwork to ensure service level goals will be met.
+- Conduct enrollment activities to include intake, eligibility determination, assessment, counseling, documentation, collection of required paperwork to ensure service levels will be met.

-- Submit all appropriate documents for participants and host agencies within required time frame.
+- Submit all appropriate documents for participants and host agencies within required time frames.

-- Team with Program Manager and Specialist to complete IEP and assessment within 30 days after start date.
+- Complete and submit Participant IEP and assessment within 90 days after start date.

-- Monitor and document progress of participants and update participant IEP no less than every six months or as often as necessary.
+- Monitor and document progress of participants, update IPEs, and assessments no less than every six months or as often as necessary.

-- Inform SCSEP Program Manager on all matters pertaining to participants, host agencies or other developments that may impact project operations locally, statewide or nationally.
+- Assist the SCSEP Program Manager on all matters pertaining to participants, host agencies or other developments that may impact project operation locally statewide or nationally.

-- Minimum of 30 hours of college credits with a minimum of 3 years verifiable and relevant experience – Any combination of education from an accredited college or university in a related field and/or direct experience in this occupation totaling four (4) years may substitute for the required education and experience.
+- Associates Degree in Human Services, Counseling or related fields and two (2) year’s progressive work experience with people with barriers or disabilities.
+Any combination of education from an accredited college or university in a related field and/or direct experience in this occupation totaling four (4) years may substitute for the required education and experience.